-This key when operated, releases the (TA) relay restoring the time alarm circuit to normal.
+This key when operated releases the (TA) relay restoring the time alarm circuit to normal.
+It also opens the circuit for advancing the (R-25) switch from position 4 "TB" wiring.

-29.3 Minimum CI Key (MIN.
+29.3 Hinima CI Key (MIN.
 CI)

 This key is for testing RCI calls using a minimum loop.
-It disconnects the (MG-2) relay from the circuit and substitutes the (MG-1) relay.
+It disconnects the (MG-2) relay from the circuit and substitutes the (MG-1) relay, shunting out 1500w from the fundamental.